-–The US Department of Homeland Security (DHS) states “healthcare” is one of the nation’s critical infrastructures sectors, along with others like large-scale water and energy supplies.
+–The US Department of Homeland Security (DHS) has “healthcare” as one of the nation’s critical infrastructures sectors.

-What would healthcare look like if it were managed more like other infrastructures that have centralized control rooms and systems, such as those for water and energy?
+What would healthcare look like if it were managed more like other infrastructures that have centralized control rooms and systems?
 Might the high reliability of infrastructural elements within the healthcare sector be a major way to better ensure patient safety?

-–Four points are raised by way of answer:
+–Four points are offered by way of answer:

-(1) High reliability theory and practice suggest that the manufacture of vaccines and compounds, by way of example, can be made reliable and safe, at least up to the point of injection.
+(1) High reliability theory and practice suggest that the manufacture of vaccines and compounds, for example, can be made reliable and safe, at least up to the point of injection.
 Failure in those back-end processes is exceptionally notable—as in the fungal meningitis contamination at the New England Compounding Center—because failure is preventable.

 (2) If healthcare were an infrastructure more like those with centralized control centers, the importance of societal dread in driving reliable service provision would be dramatically underscored.

-Aside from that special and important case of public health emergencies, civic attitudes toward health and medical safety lack the public dread we find to be the key foundation of support for the level of reliability pursued in other infrastructures, such as nuclear power and commercial aviation.
+Aside from that special and important case of public health emergencies, civic attitudes toward health and medical safety lack the widespread public dread we find undergirding the reliability demanded of other infrastructures, such as nuclear power and commercial aviation.

-It is true healthcare confronts widespread social expectations and demands for high levels of reliable and safe service with potentially high costs for lapses or error.
+Yes, healthcare confronts both widespread social expectations for high levels of reliable and safe service and the often high costs for lapses or error.
 Yet commission of medical errors hasn’t generated the level of public dread associated with nuclear meltdowns or jumbo-jetliners dropping from the air.
-Medical errors, along with fires in medical facilities, are often “should-never-happen events,” not “must-never-happen events.”
+Medical errors are often “should-never-happen events,” not “must-never-happen events.”

 What would generate the widespread societal dread needed to produce “must-never-happen” behavior?
-Answer: Getting medical treatment kills or maims you unless managed reliably and safely.
+Answer: Knowledge that medical treatment kills or maims you unless managed reliably and safely.
+Step into the hospital and you’re dead, unless managed reliably and safely.

-(3) To mention “the patient” within the infrastructure perspective offered here raises a major question: To what extent is the patient his or her own reliability manager in healthcare?
+(3) To what extent is the patient his or her own reliability manager in healthcare?

 True, one important role of patients and their support groups is to combat any complacency in patient treatment by healthcare professionals.
 That said, the patient does not share the same situational awareness that his or her team/network of healthcare professionals may have about the him or her, and even then, the healthcare professionals may not have team situational awareness like that we have observed in water or electricity control rooms.